firesurfer/ros2_components/README.md

-# ros2_component_base
-A component wrapper around ros2
+# An easy to use ros2 component framework